-Biohacking is simply hacking your own bodies biology in order to optimize your health.
+Biohacking is simply hacking your own body’s biology in order to optimize your health.

 It’s intentionally looking for ways to transform your body by what you eat and making adjustments to your lifestyle so you can live your best life possible.

-In this case were simply finding out the state of our gut heath and creating a lifestyle that supports a healthy microbiome.
+In this case, we’re simply finding out the state of our gut health and creating a lifestyle that supports a healthy microbiome.

-Your gut (including your digestive track) is filled with around 500 different species of bacteria.
+Your gut (including your digestive tract) is filled with around 500 different species of bacteria.
 Some of them are harmful to your health while others are absolutely necessary.